BookCatKid/QuizletExporter/README.md

 To install the extension manually (which is the only available option right now), see [INSTALL.md](INSTALL.md).

 ## Notes and behavior

+- The extension does not collect or send any data to any server.
+All processing is done locally in your browser.
 - The extension extracts the numeric set id from the page URL.
 - The extension uses a quizlet webapi endpoint with credentials included, so it doesn't depend on the webpage being correctly formatted with the correct classNames etc...
 - It of course fetches all terms and definitions using pagination if needed.